What You Should Know About Child Support Deviations

 Determining Obligation

 Child support is paid to the parent with primary physical custody, called the “obligee.”
 Conversely, the “obligor” is the non-primary physical custodian of the child.
 The obligor is the parent who has the legal obligation to pay child support.
-In situations where the parents have joint physical custody of the child, child support is still calculated by using each joint physical custodian’s respective gross monthly income to obtain their respective obligations.
+In situations where the parents have joint physical custody of the child, child support is still calculated by using each parent’s gross monthly income to obtain their respective obligations.
 After that, the respective obligations are offset so that the parent with the higher obligation pays the other parent the difference.

 Determining Gross Income

-Both parents must stipulate the amount of their gross income for calculation of child support.
+Both parents must stipulate the amount of their gross income for the calculation of child support.
 If not, the court will assess all relevant financial information provided by the parents to determine gross income.
 Generally, gross income includes all salary and wages earned as well as income from qualifying benefits.

 The court may impute income to the obligor if the court finds that the obligor is underemployed or unemployed without good cause.
 Imputing income means that the court uses an income, other than the one provided by the obligor, to assess the appropriate amount of child support with all relevant factors taken into consideration.
 This typically happens in situations where the obligor: